gabor-gubicza/CV/Publications.md

-# CV
+# PUBLICATIONS
-Gabor Gubicza CV and carreer docs
+Gabor Gubicza PUBLICATIONS

 **1) On the steerability of phased array EMATs: The dipole element**